Know your site's AI Spam Score before Google finds it

 AI Language Markers

-250+ curated stock phrases, giveaway artifacts ("as an AI language model…") and LLM-favored vocabulary, in English and Russian, measured per 1,000 words.
+230+ curated stock phrases, giveaway artifacts ("as an AI language model…") and LLM-favored vocabulary, measured per 1,000 words.

 Stylometric Fingerprint